devsoc-unsw/trainee-fool-24t3/README.md

 SESSION_SECRET=notsecret
 ```

-2. Ensure you have docker installed and make sure you have the docker engine running.
+2. Ensure you have docker *and* docker-compose installed and make sure you have the docker engine running.

 3. Make sure that the tests you've written are in the tests directory.
 You can then run these tests by running: